Best Gifts for New Moms (2020)

 Every baby is different.
 Some babies use primarily cloth or disposable diapers (or have a specific brand of disposable diaper that fit best).
 Find out from the new parents which diapers and wipes they use so they don’t have to do any returns or exchanges.

-Here are 3 of the best baby essentials that are perfect as gifts for new moms:
+In that list, here are 4 of the best baby essentials that are perfect as gifts for new moms:

 3. 2-way zipper pajamas: Zipper pajamas are convenient for getting the baby quickly in and out of their clothes.